DatanoiseTV/translator-ai/README.md

 ### Working with YAML Files (Hugo, Jekyll, etc.)

-Since translator-gemini works with JSON files, you'll need to convert YAML to JSON and back.
+Since translator-ai works with JSON files, you'll need to convert YAML to JSON and back.
 Here's a practical workflow:

 #### Setup YAML conversion tools